lewagon/dotfiles/02-OOP/02-OO-Advanced/Suggestion-Farming-Diary-Game/README.md

 # TODO: copy the classes
 ```

- - Move the line `Board.new.display` as the firt line of the loop.
-It displays the little illustration of the farm.
+ - Move the line `Board.new.display` **inside** the loop, on the first line.
+It displays an interactive illustration of the farm.
+If your code works, you'll see suprises appear :)
  - Go back to the case statement: in the `corn` clause, create a new instance of the class `Corn`.
- - Run `lib/interface.rb`, do you see the corn appear in the field?
+ - Run `lib/interface.rb`, do you see the corn appear in the illustration?

 When ready, make the same with the `rice` clause.